Vonage/vonage-video-react-native-sdk/README.md

 5. The SDK automatically adds Android permissions it requires.
 You do not need to add these to your app manifest.
 However, certain permissions require you to prompt the user.
 See the [full list of required permissions](https://developer.vonage.com/en/video/client-sdks/android/overview#permissions) in the Vonage Video API Android SDK documentation.

-6. In the MainActivity.kt file for you app, register the OpenTok OpentokReactNativePackage, OTPublisherViewNativePackage, and OTSubscriberViewNativePackage packages.
+6. In the MainActivity.kt file for you app, register the OpentokReactNativePackage, OTPublisherViewNativePackage, and OTSubscriberViewNativePackage packages.
 Do this by modifying the MainApplication file by adding these to the list of packages returned by the `getPackages()` function

     ```
     override fun getPackages(): List<ReactPackage> =